htrc/torchlite-hackathon/docs/logistics.md

 #### Taxi and Ride Sharing
 Taxis are available in Champaign-Urbana, and will be waiting outside Willard Airport or Illinois Terminal for trips to I Hotel or other campus locations.

-Both Uber and Lyft are active in Champaign-Urbana, and can provide comparable services to taxis for local transportation and to and from Illinois Terminal or Willard Airport.
+Both Uber and Lyft are active in Champaign-Urbana, and can provide comparable services to taxis for local transportation and rides to and from Illinois Terminal or Willard Airport.

 #### C-U MTD Buses
 The C-U MTD bus system provides buses to most locations around campus and Champaign-Urbana for $1 fares (one-way).
-More information, including info on fares, trips, MTD apps that support trip planning and pre-purchase of rides are availabel on the [C-U MTD website](https://mtd.org/)
+More information, including info on fares, trips, MTD apps that support trip planning and pre-purchase of rides, are available on the [C-U MTD website](https://mtd.org/)

 {% include footer.html %}